imatge-upc/retrieval-2017-cam/README.md

 ## Publication

-A [preprint of this paper](https://arxiv.org/abs/1707.02581) is available on arXiv.
+A [preprint of this paper](https://arxiv.org/abs/1707.02581) is available on arXiv and in the [BMVC 2017 proceedings](https://bmvc2017.london/programme-1/).

 Please cite with the following Bibtex code: